 There are 376 large corporates having outstanding long term borrowings of Rs 1 billion and above plus credit ratings of AA- and above, the rating agency found.
 Companies having debt of Rs 25 billion and above have a strong presence in the bond market.

-“Data also shows that corporates in the lower band of Rs 3-5 billion and Rs 5-10 billion have witnessed almost half of its funding done through the bond market.
+“Data also shows that corporates in the lower band of Rs 3-5 billion and Rs 5-10 billion have witnessed almost half of its funding done through the bond market.”

 Out of the total 376 large corporates having higher rating, 109 have still not entered the bond market.
 An analysis by Business Standard shows that corporates are increasing borrowings from the bond markets

 In 2016, non-financial companies raised Rs 2.2 trillion from the bond market.
 This increased to Rs 2.9 trillion in calendar year 2017 and so far in this calendar year, firms have raised about Rs 975 billion.
 Since bond market is pre-disposed towards better rated corporates, it can be assumed that a significant portion of these funds go to companies with a good credit rating.

 The increased participation of large companies in the bond market is important for two reasons.
 One, it helps companies raise cheap funds, and second, a deep corporate bond market facilitates a number of newer initiatives to blossom.
 This allows firms with lower ratings to access the bond market.

 One such instrument is Credit Default Swaps (CDS), which was introduced in 2010, but it does not have a single outstanding deal.